VelocityMSC/docker-node-yarn/README.md

 NodeJS Docker image with yarn package manager ( http://yarnpkg.com ) and Perl support

-The `latest` tag currently points to `node:8.11.3`, as our Gitlab runner build jobs fail with NodeJS >= 9.
+The `latest` tag currently points to `node:8.11.3` (debian 8.10 stretch), as our Gitlab runner build jobs fail with NodeJS >= 9, due to unmet dependencies.

 ## Supported tags and respective `Dockerfile` links